cnanders/matlab-hex/README.md

 # About

-Class for working with hexadecimal strings in MATLAB
+Utilities for working with hexadecimal strings in MATLAB

 # Installation

-1. Clone this repo into your MATLAB project, preferably in a “pkgs” directory, e.g.,
+1. Clone this repo into your MATLAB project, preferably in a “vendor” directory, e.g.,
 - project
+	- vendor
+		- github
-	- pkgs
+			- cnanders
 				- matlab-hex
 	- file1.m
 	- file2.m
-2. Add the repo to the MATLAB path, e.g., `addpath('pkgs/matlab-hex');`
+2. Add the namespaced package to the MATLAB path, e.g., `addpath('vendor/github/cnanders/matlab-hex/pkg');`

 # Hungarian Notation